Past Shows: Seriously Entertaining

 JANUARY 2020: FEAST YOUR EYES

-In January, House of SpeakEasy dipped into the fine arts with the theme “Feast Your Eyes.”
+Seriously Entertaining’s “Feast Your Eyes” January show at Joe’s Pub was stocked with visual wonders.
 Using imagery from her graphic memoir Good Talk, Mira Jacob told the story of her arranged courtship gone awry.
 Artist Ken Buhler took a trip to London with his son, where unknowingly, they honored the memory of his late wife.
 Writer Nancy Princenthal looked to the artists of the 1970s to see how they approached and reimagined themes of sexual violence.
 Artist Rachel Feinstein told the origin story of her tattoo and how it became a testament to femininity, decay, and the cyclicality of life.

 View photos from the show.